 Multi/Transcultural & Global Awareness Competency (1 c.u.)
-Problem Solving & Critical Thinking

-Community Orientation/Citizenship Competency (1 c.u.)
+Problem Solving & Critical Thinking Competency (2 c.u.s) Community Orientation/Citizenship Competency (1 c.u.)
 Students wishing New Jersey Teaching Certification must be admitted into the B.A. in Education and satisfy the courses listed in the Psychology co-concentration (see page 103).
 Should a student decide to major in the discipline exclusively, he/she will need to submit a change of major declaration and satisfy all the requirements.
 Students who wish to double major must complete the requirements of both majors.